nationalarchives/tdr-generated-graphql/README.md

 ### Building locally
 1. Add a new query file to `src/main/graphql`:
-2. Run `sbt graphqlSchemaGen` in the [consignment api](https://github.com/nationalarchives/tdr-consignment-api) project.
-This will generate a `schema.graphql` file in the `target/sbt-graphql` directory
-3. Copy this `schema.graphql` file
-4. Switch back to the `generated-graphl` repo
-5. Paste the file into the `src/main/resources` directory
+2. Download the latest [graphql schema file](https://raw.githubusercontent.com/nationalarchives/tdr-consignment-api/master/schema.graphql) into the `src/main/resources` directory
-6. Run the following commands to allow you to check that your changes work locally before submitting them:
+3. Run the following commands to allow you to check that your changes work locally before submitting them:
 #### Scala version
   * `sbt package publishLocal`